-On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be founded in the Virginia Colony.
-And William & Mary was born.
+On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be established in the Virginia Colony as "The College of William and Mary in Virginia."

 Workers began construction on the Sir Christopher Wren Building, then known simply as the College Building in 1695, before the town of Williamsburg even existed.
 Over the next two centuries, the Wren Building would burn on three separate occasions, each time being re-built inside the original walls.
 That makes the Wren the oldest college building still standing in America, and possibly the most flammable.

 William & Mary has been called the Alma Mater of the Nation because of its close ties to America's founding fathers.
 A 17-year-old George Washington received his surveyor's license through W&M and would return as its first American chancellor.
 Thomas Jefferson received his undergraduate education here, as did presidents John Tyler and James Monroe.

 W&M is famous for its firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first student honor code, the first college to become a university and the first law school in America.